hazelcast/training-courses/WAN_Replication/README.md

 Here, Hazelcast's use case is Enterprise WAN Batch Replication.

 ### Scenario
-Very briefly, you can send map or cache replication events via WAN Replication.
+Very briefly, you can send map replication events via WAN Replication.
 In this project we have two clusters (clusterA and clusterB) and clusterA replicates events to clusterB.
 Also there is a command line interface that you can put objects from clusterA and check the objects in clusterB.

-In this project there are two sample applications.
-One of them is for Map Replication and the other one is for Cache Replication.
+In this project there are two sample applications for Map Replication.

 ## How to Run Sample Application
 First you need to set your licence keys.

 - EnterpriseMapWanReplicationClusterA reads licence key from hazelcast.xml under resources folder.
 Simply, change `<license-key>YOUR_LICENSE_KEY</license-key>` with yours.
-- For EnterpriseMapWanReplicationClusterB, EnterpriseCacheWanReplicationClusterA and EnterpriseCacheWanReplicationClusterB, change the value of `static String licenseKey = "YOUR_LICENSE_KEY";`
+- For EnterpriseMapWanReplicationClusterB, change the value of `static String licenseKey = "YOUR_LICENSE_KEY";`

 ### Map WAN Replication
 For running ClusterA run maven command: